Are you one of those people still managing donors like this?

 2. Once it’s over, the benefits are huge!

-These connections enable you to turn disparate information into a valuable resource, so you can build rich organizational memory that helps informs decision and allows you to become better focused.
+These connections enable you to turn disparate information into a valuable resource, so you can build rich organizational memory that helps inform decisions and allows you to become better focused.
 All of this means better marketing, better donor relations, and better fundraising.

 Finding the right database